actano/lake-rules/make/component.md

                 production:
                     local: [<relative.path.to.local.feature>, ...]

+They are added to the component.json under the "local" section.
+The path will be set to the local feature directory such that the dependency can be resolved.

     component.json:
         local: [<local.feature>, ...]
         path: [<relative.path.to.feature.dir>, ...]

-local dependencies are set to the component.json and are make prerequisites for the features component.json

-##### remote dependencies
+#### Remote Dependencies

+Dependencies to remote components are specified in sections "client.dependencies.production.remote" and/or "client.dependencies.development.remote".

     manifest.coffee:
         client: